 Gina Abercrombie-Winstanley, BA '80

 Ambassador Gina Abercrombie-Winstanley, a 30-year diplomat, was the longest serving U.S. Ambassador to the Republic of Malta.
 Through a series of senior positions that included advising the Commander of U.S. cyber forces on our foreign policy priorities, expanding our counterterrorism partners and programs as Deputy Coordinator for Counterterrorism, and coordinating the largest evacuation of American citizens from a war zone since WWll, her professional life has played out almost daily in international media.
-In April 2021, Amb.
-Abercrombie-Winstanley was appointed Chief Diversity and Inclusion Officer at the U.S. Department of State.
+From 2021-2023, Amb.
+Abercrombie-Winstanley served as the first Chief Diversity and Inclusion Officer at the U.S. Department of State.
+In July 2023, she was appointed president of the Middle East Policy Council.

 She began her formal work in teaching and leadership development as Chairwoman for Middle East Area Studies at the prestigious Foreign Service Institute where U.S. diplomats are trained.
 Earlier in her career, she served in Baghdad, Jakarta and Cairo before taking on the position of Special Assistant to the Secretary of State for the Middle East and Africa.
 Her Middle East assignments include election monitoring in the Gaza Strip and an extraordinary assignment where she actively supported gender equality in the Kingdom of Saudi Arabia as the first woman to lead a diplomatic mission there.
 In addition to the State Department, she has held senior positions at the Defense Department and at the National Security Council of the White House.
 Prior to that, she was a fellow on the Senate Foreign Relations Committee for the then Ranking Member, Senator Joseph Biden.
 Ms. Abercrombie-Winstanley is the recipient of the Maltese Order of Merit, Department of State Meritorious and Superior Honor Awards, including "For acts of courage during an attack on the U.S. Consulate General, Jeddah, Saudi Arabia on December 6, 2004 by al-Qa'ida terrorists."